Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Deploy-with-GitHub-Actions.md

 ## 3. Configure and run the workflow
 First, configure your OpenID Connect as described [here](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#use-the-azure-login-action-with-openid-connect).

-To deploy through GitHub actions, please refer to the [amba-sample-workflow.yml](../../examples/amba/amba-sample-workflow.yml).
+To deploy through GitHub actions, please refer to the [sample-workflow.yml](https://github.com/Azure/azure-monitor-baseline-alerts/blob/main/patterns/alz/examples/sample-workflow.yml).

 ### Modify variables and run the workflow

-- Modify the following values in [amba-sample-workflow.yml](../../examples/amba/amba-sample-workflow.yml):
+- Modify the following values in [amba-sample-workflow.yml](https://github.com/Azure/azure-monitor-baseline-alerts/blob/main/patterns/alz/examples/sample-workflow.yml):
   - Change _Location: "norwayeast"_, to your preferred Azure region
   - Change _ManagementGroupPrefix: "alz"_, to the pseudo root management group id parenting the identity, management and connectivity management groups.
 - Go to GitHub actions and run the action *Deploy AMBA*

+{{< hint type=important >}}
-> *IMPORTANT:* Above-mentioned "ManagementGroupPrefix" variable value, being the so called "pseudo root management group id", should _coincide_ with the value of the "parPolicyPseudoRootMgmtGroup" parameter, as set previously within the parameter files.
+Above-mentioned "ManagementGroupPrefix" variable value, being the so called "pseudo root management group id", should _coincide_ with the value of the "parPolicyPseudoRootMgmtGroup" parameter, as set previously within the parameter files.
+{{< /hint >}}

 # Next steps
-- To remediate non-compliant policies, please proceed with [Policy remediation](./Remediate-AMBA-Policies)
+- To remediate non-compliant policies, please proceed with [Policy remediation](../Remediate-Policies)